-If the matter is not resolved to the complainant's satisfaction, then the complainant will approach the workplace harassment coordinator as designated by the Society for assistance in resolving the issue.
-The workplace harassment coordinator will investigate the allegation and take steps to resolve the concern, as appropriate, within thirty (30) days of the issue being raised by the complainant.
-The workplace harassment coordinator will discuss the proposed resolution with the complainant.
+If the matter is not resolved to the complainant's satisfaction, then the complainant will approach either the Director of Human Resources or the Deputy Head of School for assistance in resolving the issue.
+If the complaint is against both the Director of Human Resources and the Deputy Head of School, the complainant will approach the Head.
+She will investigate the allegation and take steps to resolve the concern, as appropriate, within 30 days of the issue being raised by the complainant.
+She will discuss the proposed resolution with the complainant.
 The complainant may have a staff representative present during these discussions.
-Where the complain is against the Head, the complainant and the staff representative shall request the Chairperson of the Board of Governors to appoint a delegate(s) to assist the staff representative, the complainant and the respondent in resolving the issue.
+Where the complaint is against the Head, the complainant and the staff representative will request, in writing, the Chairperson of the Board of Governors to appoint a delegate(s) to assist the staff representative, the complainant and the respondent in resolving the issue.